gngantt/GalsBestPalTheme/readme.txt

 == Description ==

-The renowned WordPress starter theme framework that combines Underscores and Bootstrap.
+Custon  WordPress theme framework using  Underscores and Bootstrap.
 Trusted by more than 100,000 developers for building handcrafted, custom WordPress sites.

 Website: [https://understrap.com](https://understrap.com)